LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/BinarySearch.md

     }
     for l < r {
         k := l + (r-l)/2
-        if hours(piles, k) > H {
+        // This is because if the hours required at the current speed mid are more than h, we need to increase the speed, not decrease it. if hours(piles, k) > H {
             l = k + 1
         } else {